eslint/eslint/docs/src/rules/grouped-accessor-pairs.md

 See [no-dupe-keys](no-dupe-keys) if you also want to disallow duplicate keys in object literals.

 See [no-dupe-class-members](no-dupe-class-members) if you also want to disallow duplicate names in class definitions.

-## Version

-This rule was introduced in ESLint 6.7.0.

-## Version

-This rule was introduced in ESLint 6.7.0.